fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-Function gets the parameter of the type _any_ type and returns it as type _string_ if it exists and is of the right type.
+The function gets the parameter of type _any_ and returns it as type _string_ if it exists and is of the right type.

 The string validation function looks like this